2034-02-28 1300LT Kevin Is Impressed

 "Yes Sir," Corporal Oldman said.
 After several hours of working with Kevin his opinion of the big man was that he was a profound jerk - and almost as good as his arrogant ass thought he was.

 He turned his attention to Syd.
-His QAL automatically zoomed in on the small man as he worked his way through a building in a simulated defense against a hostile home invasion.
+The AI in his suit’s QAL automatically zoomed in on the small man as he worked his way through a building in a simulated defense against a hostile home invasion.
 “Cali, what are his numbers?”
 Diagnostics appeared around Syd, showing a curious mix of complete calm and flat out panic.
-If we live through this I really want my tech’s to take a long hard look at that man’s lace, he thought.
+If we live through this I really want my techs to take a long hard look at that man’s lace, he thought.
 His competency ratings were not as good as Rebecca’s, but his integration rating was much better than any n00b should have.
 “Figures,” he said, shaking his head.
 “Technician, have you ever seen anything like Mr. Balta’s performance before?”

 “Yeah,” Kevin said.
 He had abruptly stopped his own integration training when Syd dropped his phone into his QAL.
-All the physical integration diagnostics turned green immediately.
-He’d blurted out, "How the hell did you do that?" before he could stop himself.
+All the physical integration diagnostics turned green immediately, which was unheard of.
+Kevin had blurted out, "How the hell did you do that?" before he could stop himself.

 Syd had stared at him blankly.
 "I understand how it works."

 Kevin considered what he wanted from the hours before the team dusted off for the Jade Rabbit Warren.
 “Corporal, you’ve figured out that I have seen combat,” he said.
 “This is my first time in TALOS, but not my first time in a platform like it.
-Lockheed’s OTHAR is simpler to use, but you can’t field strip to replace armour plates.
-Setup costs more, but maintenance is cheaper.
-The Japanese SAMAURI platform is a mech like your Royal Guard armour but it’s faster and can’t take a hit worth a damn.
-UCANZ have bionic soldiers with hardpoints built into their artificial limbs.”
+I’ve piloted OTHAR and SAMURAI in some tight spots, for instance.”
 Kevin gauged the soldier’s expression as ‘not impressed enough’ and sighed.
 “Fine.
 Let’s do it the other way, then.”
 He tensed his chest to tell Cali to keep his next words private, and said, “Put me through to the Duchess.”

-A moment later the Duchess appeared.
-As soon as she saw Kevin she rolled her eyes and waved at someone not on the call.
-Ms. Smith also appeared.
-Despite their radically different appearances, their expressions of impatient irritation were remarkably similar.
+A moment later the small bundle of energy appeared.
+As soon as she saw Kevin she rolled her eyes and waved at someone off the call.
+Ms. Smith stepped into view.
+Despite their radically different appearances, the women’s expressions of impatient irritation were remarkably similar.

-“Yes?”
-Kevin noticed that Ms. Smith had just barely managed to not speak first.
+“Yes?” the Duchess asked, somewhat abruptly.
+Kevin noted that Ms. Smith had just barely managed to let the other woman speak first.

-“Your Grace, I’d like your permission to build some credibility with the Royal Guard.”
+“Your Grace, I’d like your permission to build some credibility with the Grenadier Guard.”

 She looked at him, then at Ms. Smith, and then threw her hands in the air in a very un-royal way.
 She turned to his boss.
 “Damages will be added to your rent,” she said pleasantly.